Skip to the main content.

 Types of Airbags

-• Frontal airbags: designed to protect the head and chest during head-on collisions
+• Frontal Airbags: Protect the head and chest in head-on collisions by deploying from the steering wheel or dashboard.

-• Knee airbags: designed to protect the knees and lower legs during a collision
+• Knee Airbags: Positioned to protect the knees and lower legs, reducing injury in frontal impacts.

 Deployment Mechanism